 Burnishing Pottery With a Plastic Bag Using Terra Sigillata

 Terra Sigillata is consists of clay particles suspended in water, along with a deflocculant.
 It is basically a refined slip.

 Clay powder is mixed with water.
 A small amount of deflocculant is added.
-Deflocculants are chemicals which when added to slip causes the clay particles to repel one another.
+Deflocculants are chemicals which when added to slip cause the clay particles to repel one another.
 This helps the clay particles in the slip to separate out.

 In practice, the larger courser clay particles settle at the bottom of the container.
 The finer particles can then be siphoned off and used as a refined slip.
 Once the refined slip has been siphoned off, it is concentrated down through a gentle heating process.
 This thickens up the slip.

-Terra sigillata (or terra sig as its often called) can then be painted onto the pottery.
+Terra sigillata (or terra sig as it’s often called) can then be painted onto the pottery.
 If it has been made well, it will immediately create a bit of a sheen on the pottery.
 However, if it is then polished it can create a very high sheen.

 Like so many things in pottery, there are different approaches to using terra sig.
 Some potters prefer to apply it to leather hard clay.
-Others prefer to use it on bone dry clay that has been sanded.
+Others prefer to use it on bone-dry clay that has been sanded.

 One reason for using it on bone dry clay is that leather hard clay does shrink a little.
 The result can be that sheen on terra sig becomes dull.
 This is because when the clay shrinks it causes the terra sig to become textured at a microscopic level.

-Never the less, may potters do apply terra sig to leather hard clay and it can produce lovely results.
+Nevertheless, many potters do apply terra sig to leather hard clay and it can produce lovely results.